TL;DR:

 Search Engine Bots (Web Crawlers)

-Often known as spiders, spider bots or crawlers, these bots visit web pages to gather and index information for search engines.
+Often known as spiders or crawlers, these bots visit web pages to gather and index information for search engines.
 They analyze content relevance and help determine how pages rank in organic search results.

 Social Network Bots

-Platforms like Facebook and Twitter use bots to personalize content.
+Social media platforms like Facebook and Twitter use automated programs to personalize content.
 They gather and process user interactions data, significantly improving user experience.

 Chatbots